uptonking/note4yaoo/note-web-event.md

   - addEventListener
     - This method allows the registration of event listeners on the event target.
     - If an EventListener is added to an EventTarget while it is processing an event, it will not be triggered by the current actions but may be triggered during a later stage of event flow, such as the bubbling phase.
-    - If multiple identical EventListeners are registered on the same EventTarget with the same parameters the duplicate instances are discarded.
+    - If multiple identical EventListeners are registered on the same EventTarget with the same parameters, the duplicate instances are discarded.
     - They do not cause the EventListener to be called twice and since they are discarded they do not need to be removed with the removeEventListener method.
   - Although the inline event registration model is ancient and reliable, it has one serious drawback.
     - It requires you to write JavaScript behavior code in your XHTML structure layer, where it doesn't belong.